 For more than 10 years, Robbie has served as a Paramedic & the President of a non-profit EMS organization in Upstate New York causing remarkable changes and measurable results working with Lisa on organizational change.

 Robbie MacCue has more than 14 years experience in the EMS industry.
 Currently, he is a flight paramedic with the Town of Colonie, NY.
 For more than 10 years, Robbie has served as President of Sand Lake Ambulance, a non-profit EMS organization in Upstate New York.
 In addition, Robbie is a CPR instructor who is passionate about empowering others to save more lives.
 He teaches physicians, nurses and Physician Assistants CPR at medical schools and hospitals throughout Manhattan with a medical training group, Medcon Associates.
-Robbie graduated from Rensselaer Polytechnic Institute, Troy NY with a BS in Information Technology & Management Information Systems and provides business consulting that combines his love of technology with healthcare.
+IN 2006 Robbie graduated from Rensselaer Polytechnic Institute, Troy NY with a BS in Information Technology & Management Information Systems and provides business consulting that combines his love of technology with healthcare.
+In 2018 graduated from Case Western Reserve University’s Executive MBA program under a special healthcare leadership track created in partnership with the Cleveland Clinic.

 Recently Robbie partnered with the American Heart Association and cardiac arrest survivors to teach CPR to over 2,000 students at his home town high school in Averill Park, NY, and now they’re taking the message statewide.
 Robbie is spearheading a movement to pass a bill that would add hands-only CPR to the health education curriculum in New York State.
 Due to his expertise, Robbie has appeared on XM Satellite Radio’s Doctor Radio show, a local NBC news affiliate, front page of NY’s Capital Region Times Union newspaper and Real Conversations, a talk show in NY’s Capital Region.
 In 2013, Robbie was awarded Advocate of the Year by the American Heart Association’s New York affiliate chapter.